Happyr/developer.happyr.com/_posts/2018-04-09-middleware-event.md

 ## The middleware
 Down below you can see the entire middleware class.
+For each event that the middleware is aware of, it will dispatch the <b>Foo</b> event, and add some basic data to each event.

 {% highlight php %}

 class Middleware implements MessageBusMiddleware, EventSubscriberInterface